riotkit-org/riotkit-do/README.rst

 -  Full static analysis, you can work on makefile.py and on task's code in PyCharm with full code completion!
 -  Do early validation.
 Runtime validation for long running builds is a pain-in-the-ass for the user.
 -  Show clear error messages as much as it is possible.
 Task not found?
 Tell the user - do not leave a stack trace.
 Import error in makefile.py?
 Tell the user + add stack trace.
 RESPECT TIME OF ALL OF US! :)
+-  Do not overuse libraries in RKD core - it must be installable in any environment, including Docker.
+Libraries count should be small, and the libraries cannot depend on GCC/G++

 Documentation
 -------------